Carin Cone: University of Houston

-Cone attended the University of Houston from around 1958-1960.
-She made Dean's list as a Freshman, studying up to 40 hours a week.
-Her swim training included up to 25 hours in the pool beginning at 6 AM, and she trained an average of two-three miles daily.
+Cone attended the University of Houston from around 1958 to 1960.
+She made the dean's list as a freshman, studying up to 40 hours a week.
+Her swim training included up to 25 hours in the pool beginning at 6 AM, and she trained an average of two to three miles daily.

-Although there was no official women's swimming team at the time, she was coached and managed by Phil Hansel, who was hired as the University's first coach in 1957, and helped train Cone in 1959.
-In the years when Houston had no varsity team from 1957-1971, Hansel coached two swim clubs affiliated with the University.
-A former swimmer for Purdue University, and Portland's Multinomah Athletic Club, Hansel managed swimming for the University of Houston from 1957-1996.
-From 1958-1968 when the University had no formal varsity team, Hansel coached the Shamrock Hilton Club for which Cone competed while in Houston.
+Although there was no official women's swimming team at the time, she was coached and managed by Phil Hansel, who was hired as the university's first coach in 1957, and helped train Cone in 1959.
+In the years when Houston had no varsity team, from 1957 to 1971, Hansel coached two swim clubs affiliated with the university.
+A former swimmer for Purdue University, and Portland's Multinomah Athletic Club, Hansel managed swimming for the University of Houston from 1957 to 1996.
+From 1958 to 1968, when the university had no formal varsity team, Hansel coached the Shamrock Hilton Club, for which Cone competed while in Houston.
 In 1959, the University of Houston swim club finished second at the AAU National Championships.

-After ending her swimming career, Cone later graduated from the University of Maryland in June 1962.
+After ending her swimming career, Cone graduated from the University of Maryland in June 1962.

 Competition highlights

 In international competition, Cone captured two gold medals at the 1959 Pan American Games in Chicago.

-Continuing to excel after the 1956 Olympics, many consider 1959 the most accomplished year of her swimming career.
-Early in 1959, she won both women's backstroke titles at the American Athletic Union Indoor meet.
-Cone broke the world record in the 220 yard backstroke with a 2:37.9 defeating defending champion Chris Von Saltza at the National AAU Women's Swimming Championships on July 17, 1959.
+Cone continued to excel after the 1956 Olympics, and many consider 1959 the most accomplished year of her swimming career.
+In early 1959, she won both women's backstroke titles at the American Athletic Union Indoor meet.
+She broke the world record in the 220 yard backstroke with a time of 2:37.9, defeating defending champion Chris Von Saltza at the National AAU Women's Swimming Championships on July 17, 1959.
 At the 1959 Pan American games in Chicago, Cone captured the 100-meter backstroke title, establishing a new world record of 1:11.4 on the lead off backstroke leg in the medley relay.

 Cone set seven backstroke world records during her career.
-She set ten American records in the short course consisting of the 100-yard, 150-yard and 200-yard backstroke events.
-She set thirteen American records in the long course in the 100-meter, 200-meter, and 220-meter backstroke events and in one relay.
+She set ten American records in the short course consisting of the 100-yard, 150-yard, and 200-yard backstroke events.
+She set thirteen American records in the long course in the 100-meter, 200-meter, and 220-meter backstroke events, and in one relay.

 Cone retired from competitive swimming in 1960.
-Between 1955-1959, she was named to five All American teams in swimming.
+Between 1955 and 1959, she was named to five All American teams in swimming.